 If you are ready to step up your game, learn from the Yellowstone experts.
 When you drive around the Lamar Valley you will start to recognize all the wolf researchers.
 They are out there every day, so they know what works and what doesn’t.
 Look at their hands and you’ll see a mysterious red light on their gloves.
 Yep, they are wearing some neato high-tech heated gloves.
 These gloves are powered by a rechargeable battery and with a push of a button your hands will start to warm up.
 If I wasn’t happy with my gloves I would try the Seirus Inferno Heat Touch gloves.

 You will need a winter jacket with a hood (more on that later), but still you need a hat.
-The perfect hat (for me, anyway) is a wool hat with an ear band micro fleece lining, like this Turtle Fur snow hat.
+The perfect hat (for me, anyway) is a wool hat with a band micro fleece lining, like this Turtle Fur snow hat.

 A versatile neck warmer is also a must-have.
 You can use it as a neck warmer, pull it up as a facemask (which you will on those frigid Yellowstone pre-dawn mornings), twist it into a beanie (great backup if your hat gets wet), a sunshade, or fold it into a headband.
 This is one piece of gear that would be very useful, even if you don’t go to Yellowstone.